 What you need to know today about the virus outbreak

-The European Union unveiled a massive stimulus package for the bloc’s ailing economies as European nations scrambled to emulate South Korea’s widely praised strategy of tracing, testing and treating that initially tamed its outbreak.
+President Donald Trump has declined to wear masks in public, but a key political ally of the president touted the importance of donning face coverings while touring hospitals.
+Senate Majority Leader Mitch McConnell, a Kentucky Republican, says “there should no stigma attached to wearing a mask.”

-In the United States, the confirmed death toll from the virus exceeded 100,000 — the highest by far in the world.
-Nations from Mexico to Chile to Brazil are struggling with surging cases and overwhelmed hospitals.
+South Korea reported its biggest jump in coronavirus cases in more than 50 days, a setback that could erase some of the hard-won gains that have made it a model for the rest of the world.

-Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates throughout the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.
+Here are some of AP’s top stories Thursday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: